johnpapa/shopping-for-codespaces/README.md

 ## Demo Story Scenario

+It's a familiar story ...

-You just received an urgent request from your project stakeholders to fix your web app.
-You need to jump directly into the project and correct a mistake where the site adds 100 lemons to a customer's bag when it's only supposed to be 10!
-You need to make the changes and you don't have the local development environment necessary.
+You just received an urgent request from your project stakeholders to fix the web app.
+You need to jump directly into the project and correct a mistake where the site is selling a bag of a 100 lemons when it's only supposed to be 10 per bag!

+Compounding the urgency, you need to make the changes and you don't have the local development environment with Node.js and all of the required project dependencies.
 Not to worry, you know you can use **github.dev** in the browser to make these changes.

 <img src=".docs/screenshot.png" width=600 alt="Existing App">